epilot-dev/engineering-principles/README.md

 - **Focus**: Rely on expert solutions and tooling to free up our engineers to focus on the unique problems that provide the most value for our customers
 - **Cost Efficiency**: Reduce costs (operating, maintenance, development, etc.) by renting

 ## Progress over perfection

 A startup’s lifeblood is innovation and speed of delivery.
+We accept that the pace of change in software, business and engineering is accelerating and embrace rapid cycle times.

-Being innovative but slow is a risk because other software companies can easily copy our ideas and our alleged lead can quickly evaporate (e.g. Instagram vs. Snapchat).
+Being slow is a risk because it opens the door for other software companies to take our ideas and overtake us with speed, evaporating our alleged lead (e.g. Instagram vs. Snapchat).

 - To grow we need to constantly strive to deliver customer value as fast as possible.
 - We need to carefully separate the important from the unimportant.
 - We have to avoid over engineering a solution and constantly challenge what we do.

-Neither does it mean we compromise on quality, nor does it mean we aim to build the perfect solution that needs to last for the next 10 years.
-We accept that the pace of change in software, business and engineering is accelerating and embrace rapid cycle.
+In situations where we lack definitive answers based on real world data, we err on the side of speed and iteration over endless discussion and planning.

+This doesn't mean we compromise on quality, and especially not security.
+Quality engineering allows us to maintain speed in the long term, while a restless focus on security ensures the continuity of our business.

 ### Why?